andrea-calligaris/ff8-sounds-catalog/sound-information.md

 - `2179 (loop) rumble_A`:
   - Dollet:
     - Ramp towards the tower: rumble background noise (for no reason whatsoever?)
-    - Dollet "RoboVite 001" tumbling down.
+    - Secret scene: "RoboVite 001" tumbling down.
   - Dream #2: Boulder rolls down.
   - The train cabin staggers after Zell's punch on the floor.
   - Great Salt Lake: Abadon about to appear.